changluei/Parallel-Programming/README.md

 # Introduction😄
-This is the parallel programming assignment repository for Cui Di, a student majoring in Computer Science and Technology at Nankai University.
+This is the repository for Cui Di, a student majoring in Computer Science and Technology at Nankai University.

 Student ID: 2412439